thoughtspot/thoughtspot.github.io/_appliance/hardware/inthebox.md

 ---
-title: [Deployment configuration]
+title: [Hardware appliance overview]
-keywords: tbd
+keywords: appliance,hardware,box
 last_updated: tbd
 summary: "What is in the box."
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
 The ThoughtSpot appliance hardware will be installed in a rack in your data center.
 This section describes the typical physical configuration.

 ## Hardware provided by ThoughtSpot